hackforla/peopledepot/docs/architecture/technical-details-of-permission-for-user-fields.md

 Details of the purpose of each test and supporting code can be found in the the docs/pydoc documentation.
 Additional methods are automatically called based on the name of the method.

-django_db_setup in conftest.py is automatically called before any test is executed.
-This code populates seed data for tests.
-Workflow of code is as follows: django_db_setup => call("load_command") => Command.handle class method in directory tests/management/command => SeedUser.create_data and SeedCommand.load_data class method

 ### Appendix A - Generate pydoc Documentation